 \begin{theorem}[Equivalence of fine symbols] Two fine symbols represent isometric lattices if and only if they are related by a sequence of sign walking, giver permutation and giver conversion operations. \end{theorem}

-Although it is natural to state the theorem here, its proof depends on theorem~\ref{thm-unimodular-lattices}.
-The first place we use it is to prove theorem~\ref{thm-equivalences-of-2-adic-symbols}, so logically the proof could go anywhere in between.
-But in fact we have deferred it to section~\ref{sec-equivalences-between-fine-decompositions} to avoid breaking the flow of ideas.
+Although it is natural to state the theorem here, its proof depends on Theorem~\ref{thm-unimodular-lattices}.
+The first place we use it is to prove Theorem~\ref{thm-equivalences-of-2-adic-symbols}, so logically the proof could go anywhere in between.
+But in fact we defer it to section~\ref{sec-equivalences-between-fine-decompositions} to avoid breaking the flow of ideas.